 The Cisco PSIRT openVuln API is a RESTful API that allows customers to obtain Cisco security vulnerability information in different machine-consumable formats.
 To learn about accessing and using the API, visit the PSIRT page on the Cisco DevNet website.

-The Cisco Notification Service allows users to subscribe and receive important Cisco product and technology information, including Cisco Security Advisories.
+The My Notifications website allows users to subscribe and receive important Cisco product and technology information, including Cisco Security Advisories.
 This service provides an improved unified subscription experience allowing users to choose the timing of notifications, as well as the notification delivery method (email message or RSS feed).
 The level of access will be determined by the subscriber's relationship with Cisco.

 Commitment to Product Security and Integrity at Cisco

 Cisco product development practices specifically prohibit any intentional behaviors or product features that are designed to allow unauthorized device or network access, exposure of sensitive device information, or a bypass of security features or restrictions.
 These include, but are not limited to:

 Undisclosed device access methods or "backdoors"

 Hardcoded or undocumented account credentials

 Cisco considers such product behaviors to be serious vulnerabilities.
 Cisco will address any issues of this nature with the highest priority and encourages all parties to report suspected vulnerabilities to the Cisco PSIRT for immediate investigation.
 Internal and external reports of these vulnerabilities will be managed and disclosed under the terms of the Cisco Security Vulnerability Policy.